flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 Once you switch the Virtual Boy on, you will start seeing two **monochromatic red** pictures (one for each eye) through the eyepiece.
 So far so good?
 Well, here is the interesting part: **This console doesn't have a screen**, so what you see is more of an 'illusion' - Let's dive deeper to know what's going on.

-The topics involved in explaining this (optics, visual phenomenons, etc) may feel difficult at first, but I constructed some interactive animations to make this section little more immersive.
+The topics involved in explaining this (optics, visual phenomenons, etc) may feel difficult at first, but I constructed some interactive animations to make this section a little more immersive.

 #### Scanner {.tabs .active}